kjartan3/CV/README.md

 ## Hobbies

-One of my noteable hobbies is training Brazilian Jiu Jitsu, which I have been doing so for 3 years now.
-My commitment to the martial art displays physical fitness, discipline, and perseverance.
+One of my noteable hobbies is training Brazilian Jiu Jitsu, which I have been doing since 2018.
+My commitment to the martial art demonstrates physical fitness, discipline, and perseverance.
 BJJ is a martial art that emphasises technique and leverage over brute strength, and requires dedication and consistent practice to improve.
-BJJ has really taught me the ability to set and achieve goals, as well as my ability to work towards improvement and mastery over time.
+BJJ has really taught me the ability to set and achieve goals, as well as my ability to work towards gradual improvement and mastery over time.
 Additionally, I have demonstrated my ability to handle stress and pressure, in addition to occassionally helping and coaching beginners.